Anora

 Maturity and Fantasy

-Anora’s real life isn’t glamorous like the strip club.
-She has a cheap apartment and long subway commute.
-If Anora is grounded and works for everything she has, in this movie of reversals, her love interest will be the opposite.
+Anora’s life isn’t glamorous like the strip club.
+If she is grounded and works for everything she has, in this movie of reversals, her love interest will be the opposite.
+Ivan lives in a fantasy-world.
+He’s given everything he has.

 But Ivan isn’t the delusional one.